+Credit Union employees are prohibited from using AI to make automated credit, lending, or employment decisions without human oversight and regulatory validation.

 POLICY EXCEPTIONS.
 If a Credit Union employee believes they have a business need to utilize AI, they will provide a business case to Senior Management for consideration.
 If approval is granted, parameters will be established, and the employee will be responsible for a thorough review of the output produced to ensure the content is accurate and appropriate.
+Approved exceptions must include a documented risk assessment and mitigation plan, defined usage parameters, and a verification process for output accuracy and appropriateness.

 TRAINING.
 The Credit Union will be proactive in conducting employee training on both acceptable and prohibited uses of AI.
-Training will emphasize data security, data integrity, ethical use, regulatory compliance, accountability, and risk management.
+Training will emphasize data security, data integrity, data privacy and confidentiality, ethical use (bias, fairness, and discrimination prevention), regulatory compliance, cybersecurity awareness, accountability and escalation procedures, and risk management.

+Additional training will be provided as new AI technologies or regulations emerge.

 THIRD-PARTY VENDOR MANAGEMENT.

 The Credit Union will have knowledge of what third-party vendor relationships utilize AI within their products/services.

-The Credit Union will ensure the contract allows access to test results and other model validation documents.
+The Credit Union will ensure its contract with the third-party vendor allows it access to documentation on model validation, testing results, and bias assessments.

-The Credit Union will ensure that models used by third-party products/service are protected classneutral.
+The Credit Union will ensure that models used by third-party products/services are class-neutral and in compliance with Fair Lending and consumer protection laws.

 The Credit Union will have processes in place to test the use of AI in their third-party products/services to ensure they are nondiscriminatory and do not have a disparate impact on any protected class.

-AUDIT.
+The Credit Union will conduct ongoing monitoring and testing.

+The Credit Union will also ensure third-party contracts require notification of material AI system changes, incidents, or regulatory findings.

+AUDIT, MONITORING, AND MODEL VALIDATION.

 The Credit Union will work with the Audit Department to make sure internal and external systems that utilize AI have explainable inputs used to produce the outputs.
+Testing results will also be reviewed on an ongoing basis.
 The Credit Union will independently test those approaches and report to Senior Management.

+The Credit Union will also ensure compliance with the effectiveness of controls and monitoring of procedures and documented approval of processes.

+The Credit Union will maintain an inventory of AI systems it uses and review those systems at least annually.

+RECORD RETENTION

+To determine the appropriate record retention period for materials generated using AI, the credit union should look at the underlying subject matter for which AI was utilized.
+For example, let’s say that the credit union did a loan originator training session using Zoom or Microsoft Teams.
+It then used the AI functionality within that technology to produce a summary transcript of the session.
+Loan originator training is a requirement of the Truth in Lending Act and Regulation Z. Specifically; Regulation Z requires the credit union to retain evidence of compliance for a period of two years.
+As a result, any AI generated or influenced content derived from the loan originator training should also be retained for a period of two years.